🤖

 Solution

 There are various solutions to this problem.
 The simple approach is to use the built in sort function.
 But, the follow up to question is to provide a solution that performs in under O(n log n) time.
-I did it in O(n log k) time using a heap.
+I did it in O(n log k) time using a .
 However, there are two approaches that give a O(n) solution.

 In all solutions, the first step is to create a dict that maps the numbers to their frequencies.